aayushmau5/projman/README.md

 # OR
 projman --delete

-# Get the list of projects(enter to open the project)
+# Get the list of saved projects(enter to open the project)
 projman
 ```